camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 Beautiful scenery that challenges Yosemite.
 Is every tall, breathtaking mountain view in the world the same?
 Is the experience of staring across the Saudi highlands reproducible anywhere?
 Or is this experience in some way unique?

-Eason almost gets us killed by not checking his mirrors when changing lanes.
+Austin almost gets us killed by not checking his mirrors when changing lanes.
 The angry driver tails us, but I gesture apologetically and he gives up the chase.
 We pull over and let him pass us.
 It's my turn to do the driving.

 ## The Red Sea